davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

 ##### Progressively enhanced
 {:.no_toc}

-A reader could be anywhere in the world on any platform.
+A reader could be on any platform anywhere in the world.
 It's vital that the content (mainly results of scientific research), and core functionality be available to everyone, regardless of platform, so we couldn't mandate a high technological baseline in order to read the journal.
 For this reason, and to be a good web citizen generally, we would use a [progessive enhancement](https://alistapart.com/article/understandingprogressiveenhancement) approach to ensure that JavaScript is not required to use the site: you get an enhanced experience if it's available, but content and core functionality does not require it.

 ##### Responsive
 {:.no_toc}